 CMD as administrator from File Explorer

-Step 1: Open Run command dialog box by simultaneously pressing the Windows logo and R keys.
+Step 1: Open the Run command dialog box by simultaneously pressing the Windows logo and R keys.

 Click the Yes button or enter the admin account password when asked to do so.